ElaKaptsilava/bug-tracking-Django/README.md

 ## General info
 <details>
 <summary>Click here to see general information about <b>Project</b>!</summary>
 <b>Bug tracking</b>.
 This project is a web application for tracking and managing bugs in software projects.
 It is built with Django, a high-level Python web framework that encourages rapid development and clean design.
 The project follows the Model-View-Template (MVT) pattern.
-The models define the data structures and logic of the application, the views handle the requests and responses, and the templates render the HTML pages.
-The project also uses Bootstrap, a popular front-end framework, to make the user interface responsive and attractive.
+The models define the data structures and logic of the application.
 </details>

 ## Features